 The final blow, cited in Daniel 12:7, indicates more than martyrdom, but says, “…when the power of the holy people has been completely shattered…” Remember the first attribute mentioned of the remnant church is power – “And I will give power to my two witnesses”.
 Yet Daniels vision indicates that power will be completely shattered at the final phase, then these things shall be finished.

-At this present time, the name of Jesus Christ is peddled everywhere, as mega-church’s abound throughout the world; Yet the full truth of the gospel has been convoluted and supplanted with counterfeits so only traces of authentic Christianity remain, leaving so few genuine Christians that the world is becoming a lonely place for the few true saints of God.
-There is now a nagging void where there should be extraordinary power, and as I witness the diminishing power of the holy people today, I believe we may have entered this final phase, and only time will tell if there will be any of us left by the end.
+At this present time, the name of Jesus Christ is peddled everywhere, as mega-church’s abound throughout the world (outer court); Yet the full truth of the gospel has been convoluted and supplanted with counterfeits so only traces of authentic Christianity remain (inner court), leaving so few genuine Christians that the world is becoming a lonely place for the few true saints of God.

 “which spiritually is called Sodom and Egypt…” In the prior dispensation, the Spirit prophesied through Isaiah against His people Israel, calling them rulers of Sodom and people of Gomorrah (Is.
 1:10), since they perpetuated the same pagan legacy as those wicked people before them.
 Likewise, the Roman Church Empire became the vessel of the Babylonian Legacy, as it continued under the guise of Christianity, yet being the same mystery religion of ancient Sodom and Egypt.
 For evidence on this, see Mystery Babylon – The Luciferian Legacy